-If we are unable to attract or retain key personnel, our ability to operate effectively may be impaired, which could have a material adverse effect on our business, financial condition and results of operations.
+If we are unable to attract or retain key personnel, including as a result of the ICP acquisition, our ability to operate effectively may be impaired, which could have a material adverse effect on our business, financial condition and results of operations.

 Our ability to operate our business and implement strategies depends, in part, on the efforts of our executive officers and other key personnel.
 Our future success will depend on, among other factors, our ability to retain our current key personnel and attract and retain qualified future key personnel, particularly executive management.
+In addition, the success of the ICP acquisition will depend in part on our ability to retain key personnel terminate their employment, our business activities might be adversely affected and management's attention might be diverted from integrating the businesses of Pacific Ethanol and ICP to recruiting suitable replacement personnel.
 If we are unable to attract or retain key personnel, our ability to operate effectively may be impaired, which could have a material adverse effect on our business, financial condition and results of operations.